emoriarty/job-queue-engine-comparison/README.md

 - **CPU:** AMD Ryzen 7 7700 (16 cores)
 - **Memory:** 64 GB RAM

-**Shared benchmark parameters:**

-- **Threads per worker:** 5
-- **Number of queues or pools:** 8

 **Technical stack:**

 - **Ruby:** 3.2 (MRI/CRuby)
 - **Rails:** 7.1
 - **PostgreSQL:** 17.5
 - **Environment:** `RAILS_ENV=production`

 ### Additional Considerations

-- To ensure the most consistent setup across job runners, separate databases were used for GoodJob and Que, matching SolidQueue’s default behavior of isolating its queue backend.
+- To ensure the most consistent setup across job runners, separate databases were used to match SolidQueue’s default behavior of isolating its queue backend.
 While this may not be a critical factor—since all runners ultimately rely on the same RDBMS—it could slightly affect performance due to differences in caching and database connections.

 - In this setup, each worker is configured to process jobs from **all defined queues**, ensuring maximum flexibility and even workload distribution across the system.